siovene/cordova-plugin-ocf/README.md

 ## Running tests

 This plugin contains a test suite that runs as a Cordova app.
-Pleae find it at the [cordova-plugin-oic-tests project page](https://github.com/siovene/cordova-plugin-oic-tests).
+Please find it at the [cordova-plugin-oic-tests project page](https://github.com/siovene/cordova-plugin-oic-tests).